gogothegreen/gogothegreen.github.io/docs/_posts/2023-02-28-what_i_like-python-perl.md

 It could be quite difficult for a new programmer to learn this detail.
 Hence, unless it causes a problem, someone could end up doing bad programming for ever.
 In Python, this is all taken care of by the language, which is very convenient to say the least.
 As a new Python programmer, I spent some time checkinghow to pass references before realizing that it was unnecessary because in Python every variable is a reference to an object!

 ### Installation
+Fortunately, systems versions of both Perl and Python are available in UNIX-like systems.
+However, one might need to work with different versions of these programs, or install modules, all of which can interfere with the system Perl or Python.

+For Perl, I have used [PerlBrew](https://perlbrew.pl/), which makes it easy to use and switch between different versions of Perl.

+Python achieves this whith the help of a virtual environment, which can additionally also contain packages and their dependencies.
+This strikes me as a better way of organizing and distributing programs.
 ### Virtual environments
+As mentioned above, virtual environments are cool.
+The ability of contenarize all the dependencies of a project is indeed powerful and convenient.
+Virtual environments can be implemented in Python using three different tools:
+- venv
+-pyenv
+- pyenv-virtualenv

+`venv` commands for creating, activating, and deactivating new environments are:
+    $ python3 -m venv directory-name
+    $ source directory-name/bin/activate
+    $ deactivate

+Packages and dependencies can be installed via **pip**, usually by including a requirements.txt file, and using `pip install -r requirements.txt`.

+When additional versions of python are needed, `pyenv` can be used.
+I haven't used it yet, so can't comment. `pyenv-virtualenv` is a tool to create virtual environments integrated with `pyenv`.
+It also works with the Anaconda and Miniconda environments.

 ### Machine Learning and AI